helenawsu/blog/src/data/blog/cv-proj5.md

 ## character structure guide

 Obviously, the model needs some structural guidance on how to write the Chinese characters.
 My first approach was to imprint a bit of a standard font structure into the noisy input image.
 To extract the actual characters from the calligraphy font, I used the Python library `easyocr` to detect and label them, and then rendered the corresponding standard font using `simsun.ttc` downloaded from web.

+This shifts the model’s objective from generating characters from pure noise to transforming a standard-font structure into a calligraphic style.

 <figure style="width: 50%; margin: 0.5rem auto;">
     <img src="/images/proj5/proj5b/guidedinput.jpg" alt="sunset 500" style="display:block; margin:0 auto; max-width:100%; height:auto;"/>